October 26, 2018

 Sports and other injuries can result in knocked-out teeth and facial injuries which make even the most basic routines a challenge, e.g eating.
-A reconstructive dental surgery has the purpose of replacing missing teeth, damaged teeth, treating jawbone, gum damage and correcting joint issues.
+Reconstructive dental surgery has the purpose of replacing missing teeth, damaged teeth, treating jawbone, gum damage and correcting joint issues.

 Invasive oral surgery is performed under general anesthesia so that the patient does not experience discomfort.
-A light sedation is also a good option for some treatments.
+Light sedation is also a good option for some treatments.

 If your jaws are not properly aligned, this can cause problems with function as well as appearance.
 Oral surgery is often necessary to correct this problem and restore function.

 Orthognathic corrective jaw surgery must be carefully planned because of the intricacies of occlusion and the combined effect of the facial appearance when the teeth and jaw move.

 Orthodontics (braces) can often correct bite problems when only the position of the teeth is the issue.
 However, if the maxilla and mandible jaw bones are not aligned, then orthognathic surgery should be considered.

 In conclusion, it is extremely important these treatments are performed by a qualified periodontist, implantologist or maxillofacial surgeon, depending on the intervention required.